 The results summary tables include economic, environmental, and electricity performance.
 The economic measures provided are total NPV costs, net savings, adjusted internal rate of return (AIRR), and simple payback period.
-The electricity reduction measures are total grid-based electricity consumption reduction.
-The environmental measures include Carbon Footprint - global warming potential (GWP) in carbon dioxide equivalent (CO2e) greenhouse gas emissions (GHG) emissions - and total externality costs from those GHG emissions (i.e., Social Cost of Carbon).
-Note that [PV]2 currently provides one environmental impact category (GWP) but includes data and calculations for other environmental impact categories associated with the solar photovoltaic system that may be included in results reporting in the official release of [PV]2.
+The electricity reduction measures are total grid-based electricity consumption reduction based on the balancing authority for the provided zip code.
+The environmental measures include Carbon Footprint - global warming potential (GWP) in carbon dioxide equivalent (CO2e) greenhouse gas emissions (GHG) emissions (carbon dioxide, methane, etc.) - and total externality costs from those GHG emissions (i.e., Social Cost of Carbon).
+Note that [PV]2 currently provides one environmental impact category (GWP) but includes data and calculations for other environmental impact categories associated with the solar photovoltaic system that may be included in results reporting in future versions of [PV]2.
 Each of these measures are defined in Table 2-6.